 There are plenty of variations depending on your taste and tolerance to heat.
 For example, you can decrease the overall fat content by substituting ground turkey for ground beef.
-You can also add pinto beans, diced green bell pepper, and ground cayenne pepper for an extra kick.
-Top with shredded cheddar cheese and eat with a spoon or corn tortilla chips.
+You can also add pinto beans, diced green bell pepper and ground cayenne pepper for an extra kick.
+Top with shredded cheddar cheese or sour cream and eat with a spoon or corn tortilla chips.

-Stew is a cross between hearty soup and a classic meat and potato dish.
-Like chili, stew is easily prepared in a slow cooker but can also be heated on the stove or roasted in the oven.
+Stew is a cross between a hearty soup and a classic meat and potato dish.
+Like chili, stew is prepared easily in a slow cooker but can also be heated on the stove or roasted in the oven.
 Stew is most commonly made with large chunks of beef.
 You can usually find packaged beef stew meat at any major grocery store.
-If not, you want to select either chuck or round cuts because they are tougher, leaner cuts that yield mouth-watering tender results.
+If not, you want to select either chuck or round cuts because they are tougher, leaner cuts that yield mouthwatering tender results.

 There is absolutely nothing like the smell of a pot roast cooking in the oven and the texture of cheesy sliced potatoes with a slight crisp and tang.
 Classic meat and potato dishes bring instant warmth and comfort to the most dreadful of days and channel instant feelings of being home.

 The best part about these dishes is that you either stick to the basics for a quick and easy meal, or you can jazz them up and play around with your favorite flavors and seasonings.
-For example, instead of the classic beef chuck or pork loin, try a rib roast, lamb leg, or flat-cut brisket.
-Instead of a simple baked potato, consider roasted red skinned potatoes encrusted with parmesan, fingerlings drizzled in lemon juice, or yellow potatoes au gratin.
-Just go easy on the butter and salt and add some colorful vegetables to balance the nutrient content of the whole meal.
+For example, instead of the classic beef chuck or pork loin, try a rib roast, lamb leg or flat-cut brisket.
+Instead of a simple baked potato, consider roasted red potatoes encrusted with Parmesan cheese, fingerlings drizzled in lemon juice or yellow potatoes au gratin.
+Go easy on the butter and salt and add some colorful vegetables to balance the nutrient content of the whole meal.

 The term “casserole” implies that a dish is cooked slowly in the oven.
-Growing up, you may have been overstuffed with green bean casserole, sweet potato casserole, tuna noodle casserole, shepherd’s pie, and lasagna.
-Though these are wonderful tastes of home, consider experimenting with more vegetables and grains and less butter, cheese, and breading.
+Growing up, you may have been overstuffed with green bean casserole, sweet potato casserole, tuna noodle casserole, shepherd’s pie or lasagna.
+Although these are wonderful tastes of home, consider experimenting with more vegetables and grains and less butter, cheese and breading.

-Here are a couple modern casserole ideas that serve as complete meals packed with nutrients:
+Here are a couple of modern casserole ideas that serve as complete meals packed with nutrients: